 Coral Reefs St. John USVI

-Coral reefs are one of the most biologically diverse ecosystems on Earth and Saint John is home to so many captivating reefs as they all differ depending upon location and hurricane storm damage.
+CORAL REEFS -- SAINT JOHN ISLAND GUIDECoral reefs are one of the most biologically diverse ecosystems on Earth and Saint John is home to so many captivating reefs as they all differ depending upon location and hurricane storm damage.
 The Coral Reefs provide valuable resources for marine life, protect our coastlines from storms and erosion, and support the snorkeling/diving tourism industry in the U.S. Virgin Islands.
 Over the past couple of years, the U.S. Virgin Islands government legislature has passed a Reef-Safe Sunscreen law to ban sunscreen products containing harmful ingredients which damage our coral reefs.
 Hopefully, this will have a monumental effect on the health of our reefs.

 Coral is a small animal that lives in warm water and attaches itself to rocks, with some types building a hard skeleton.
 More than 25% of all ocean animals need coral reefs to survive.
 Corals can form into three different structures: fringing reefs close to the shore, barrier reefs alongside the shore and separated by deep water, and an atoll reef circling a body of water.